OpenwaterHealth/motion-sensor-fw/README.md

 ### Associate drivers for COMMS_HISTO_IMU

+Connect the Console with Sensor Module(s) attached to your computer.

 Run Zadig and select the first interface (two will be listed only need to select one)

 Select COMMS_HISTO_IMU(HS) (Interface 0)